boazbk/tcs/lec_11_running_time.md

 3. We can simulate the two dimensional arrays  using one-dimensional arrays of length $T(n)\ell = O(T(n) \log T(n)$.
 All the arithmetic operations on integers use the grade-school algorithms, that take time that is polynomial in the number $\ell$ of bits of the integers, which is  $poly(\log T(n))$ in our case.
 Hence we can simulate $T(n)$ steps of NAND-RAM with $O(T(n)poly(\log T(n))$ steps of a model that uses random access memory but only _Boolean-valued_ one-dimensional arrays.

-4. The most expensive step is to translate from random access memoery to the sequential memory model of NAND-TM/Turing Machines.
+4. The most expensive step is to translate from random access memory to the sequential memory model of NAND-TM/Turing Machines.
 As we did in the proof of [RAMTMequivalencethm](){.ref} (see [nandtmgorydetailssec](){.ref}), we can simulate accessing an array `Foo` at some location encoded in an array `Bar` by:

    a.
 Copying `Bar` to some temporary array `Temp`
    b.
 Having an array `Index`  which is initially all zeros except $1$ at the first location.